Large Hadron Collider: Exclusion of Russia

-With the 2022 invasion of Ukraine by Russia, the participation of Russians with CERN was called into question.
-Approximately 8% of the workforce are of Russian nationality.
-In June 2022 CERN said the governing council "intends to terminate" CERN's cooperation agreements with Belarus and Russia when they expire, respectively in June and December 2024.
+With the 2022 Russian invasion of Ukraine, the participation of Russians with CERN was called into question.
+About 8% of the workforce are of Russian nationality.
+In June 2022, CERN said the governing council "intends to terminate" CERN's cooperation agreements with Belarus and Russia when they expire, respectively in June and December 2024.
 CERN said it would monitor developments in Ukraine and remains prepared to take additional steps as warranted.
-CERN further said that it would reduce the Ukrainian contribution to CERN for 2022 to the amount already remitted to the Organization, thereby waiving the second instalment of the contribution.
+CERN further said that it would reduce the Ukrainian contribution to CERN for 2022 to the amount already remitted to the Organization, thereby waiving the second installment of the contribution.

 Initial lower magnet currents

 In both of its runs (2010 to 2012 and 2015), the LHC was initially run at energies below its planned operating energy, and ramped up to just 2 x 4 TeV energy on its first run and 2 x 6.5 TeV on its second run, below the design energy of 2 x 7 TeV.
 This is because massive superconducting magnets require considerable magnet training to handle the high currents involved without losing their superconducting ability, and the high currents are necessary to allow a high proton energy.
 The "training" process involves repeatedly running the magnets with lower currents to provoke any quenches or minute movements that may result.
 It also takes time to cool down magnets to their operating temperature of around 1.9 K (close to absolute zero).
 Over time the magnet "beds in" and ceases to quench at these lesser currents and can handle the full design current without quenching; CERN media describe the magnets as "shaking out" the unavoidable tiny manufacturing imperfections in their crystals and positions that had initially impaired their ability to handle their planned currents.
 The magnets, over time and with training, gradually become able to handle their full planned currents without quenching.